 You’re recovering from illness, injury, or surgery and need ongoing nursing and physical therapy as you continue to heal.

-You can live safely on your own, but you don’t drive anymore, have difficulty finding reliable transportation and need the extra nutritional support afforded by meal and grocery delivery.
+You can live safely on your own, but you don’t drive anymore, have difficulty finding reliable transportation, and need the extra nutritional support afforded by meal and grocery delivery.

-These are all services we provide, or can help you to connect with.
+These are all services we provide or can help you to connect with.

-When we release our short-term physical rehabilitation patients home from Marjorie P. Lee, for example, our case managers work with them, their family caregivers and the Council on Aging for Southwest Ohio to arrange prompt follow-up care from in-home nurses, and/or licensed physical, occupational, or respiratory therapists.
+When we release our short-term physical rehabilitation patients home from Marjorie P. Lee, for example, our case managers work with them, their family caregivers and the Council on Aging for Southwest Ohio to arrange prompt follow-up care from in-home nurses and/or licensed physical, occupational, or respiratory therapists.

 Our Deupree Meals On Wheels service brings meals and groceries to (and performs critical wellness checks on) thousands of seniors living on Cincinnati’s east side.

-And our Living Well Senior Solutions case managers and Parish Health Ministry work with Tristate families and congregations alike to ensure older people receive the care and services they need to safely age in place.
+And our Living Well Senior Solutions case managers and Parish Health Ministry work with Tristate families and congregations alike to ensure older people receive the care and services they need to age safely in place.

-Some retirees just want to worry about less.
+Some retirees want to worry less.

 They don’t want to mow their lawns, stay up on their home’s maintenance, or keep up with the cleaning.
-They don’t want to pay property taxes or keep track of all their monthly utility bills anymore.
+They don’t want to pay property taxes or track all their monthly utility bills anymore.

-Maybe they still drive, but are ready to downsize out of their current homes and live in a townhome or senior apartment community, where they can meet and socialize with people their own age.
+Maybe they still drive but are ready to downsize out of their current homes and live in a townhome or senior apartment community, where they can meet and socialize with people their own age.

-That’s what independent living, in a premier retirement community like Deupree House or Louisville’s Episcopal Church Home, is like.
+That’s what independent living in a premier retirement community like Deupree House or Louisville’s Episcopal Church Home is like.
 It’s not senior care, per se — it’s more like a bit of well-deserved, affordable pampering.

-Assisted living is for seniors who can function more or less independently, but who would benefit from support services like daily laundry, help with cooking and cleaning, mobility or dressing assistance, etcetera.
+Assisted living is for seniors who can function more or less independently but who would benefit from support services like daily laundry, help with cooking and cleaning, mobility or dressing assistance, etcetera.

 At some CCRCs, a move from independent living to assisted living might require a move to a different neighborhood, building, or wing within the community.
 But, here at ERS, many of our assisted living services are now provided to seniors in their current suites or apartments, necessitating no move at all.

-Residential Skilled Nursing and Memory Care
+Skilled Nursing and Memory Care

 These levels of care are for CCRC residents who can no longer live without close support.
 They may need feeding assistance, continuous medical monitoring, medication administration, bathing and hygiene support, and full mobility support.

-Although residents of our skilled nursing and memory support communities are often very ill or frail, they receive the person-centered, safe and dignified care they need to realize enriched, fulfilled lives for the remainder of their years.
+Although residents of our skilled nursing and memory support communities are often very ill or frail, they receive the person-centered, safe, and dignified care they need to realize enriched, fulfilled lives for the remainder of their years.